loveencounterflow/coffee-script/README.md

 Unfortunately, JavaScript isn't quite there yet.
-NodeJS as of 11.2 does not yet provide a full-fledged implementation of JS Harmony iterators and generators, so JavaScripters can't yet get away with simply writing `for x of foo()`—you always have to use explicit calls like `generator.next()`, `generator.send()`, `generator.throw()`, `generator.close()`.
+NodeJS as of 11.2 does not yet provide a full-fledged implementation of JS Harmony iterators and generators, so JavaScripters can't yet get away with simply writing `for x of foo()` you always have to use explicit calls like `generator.next()`, `generator.send()`, `generator.throw()`, `generator.close()`.

 JavaScript might not be as 'iterative' as modern Pythons are, but it sure is a *lot* more asynchronous.
-There are quite a few rantish blog posts and flaming discussions going on on the net—both about NodeJS's decision to opt for callbacks in particular, and JavaScript's asynchronous qualities in general.
+There are quite a few rantish blog posts and flaming discussions going on on the net both about NodeJS's decision to opt for callbacks in particular, and JavaScript's asynchronous qualities in general.
 We all know the choices (and, given the sheer number of choices and their varying degrees of ease / maturity / standardization, i would say that callbacks really are a good common denominator).
 When it comes to handling asynchronous control flow, it all boils down to these:

-* Callbacks.
+* **Callbacks**.
 Simple, well standardized.
 CoffeeScript's function syntax makes callbacks a lot more viable for many people, being both easier to write and to read, it's much less of a burden to use functions all the the time.
 But, of course: the Pyramid of Doom doesn't go away just because functions are easier to type.

-* Events.
+* **Events**.
 More expressive than callbacks, as you can subscribe to specific event types, rather than waiting for a single callback handler to get called.

-* Promises.
+* **Promises**.
 An emerging standard (cf. 'Promises/A+').
-Harder to get right than callbacks, as witnesses by the sheer number of libraries that *didn't* get it right (mighty jQuery being one of them—shows you just how hard they are).
+Harder to get right than callbacks, as witnesses by the sheer number of libraries that *didn't* get it right (mighty jQuery being one of them shows you just how hard they are).
 Promises may be thought of 'specialized event handlers' of sorts.

-* Libraries like Tim Caswell's Step, the famous `async` library, countless others: Interesting; some of them quite usable; some are very useful e.g. to limit the number of asynchronous calls you make at any given point in time, or to wait on the completion of a variable number of calls you have to make.
+* **Control Flow Libraries** like Tim Caswell's Step, the famous `async` library, countless others: Interesting; some of them quite usable; some are very useful e.g. to limit the number of asynchronous calls you make at any given point in time, or to wait on the completion of a variable number of calls you have to make.
 Sadly, this field represents the opposite of standardization, each library being an entire small API world in its